Fish-inspired vessel joins Brazil offshore oil boom

 HiLoad DP No. 1 and its crew of three can travel at four knots and up to three nautical miles from its mother ship or an FPSO to which it can attach itself when not in use.

-It can handle any tanker up to "Suezmax" size (160,000 deadweight metric tons), grabbing it and loading it with oil in a process that takes 24-30 hours - comparable with a shuttle tanker loading time, Kloster says.
+It can handle any tanker up to "Suezmax" size (160,000 deadweight tonnes), grabbing it and loading it with oil in a process that takes 24-30 hours - comparable with a shuttle tanker loading time, Kloster says.

 The prototype is designed to work with "spread moored" FPSOs, which are fixed in place, but during the Petrobras contract it will also be tested with a "turret moored" FPSO.